iztiar/iztiar-core/docs/Architecture.md

 Not all the installed plugins targeting a given module may be automatically started at boot.
 As said above, each plugin must be configured.

-The _plugins_ group is an array of the installed plugins which address the core module, and are configured to be started in this environment on this host.

-Each item of the array is a JSON object which describes the service.

-Content of the JSON object heavily depends of the plugin and of the service it provides, but may|should|must include following keys:

-    - id: uniquely identifies the service in this environment on this host, mandatory (nothing to do with the package ESM name)
+The _plugins_ group is a group:

+    - whose key is a unique (inside of this environment on this host) identifier
+    - whose value is itself a group, with following keys:

         - name: the name of the corresponding (obviously installed) module
         - enabled: whether the service is enabled or not, defaults to true
+        - plus other keys which describe the configuration of this instance of the plugin.